synchronal/moar/README.md

 - `compact` rejects nil values.
 - `find_indices` returns the indices of matching elements
 - `first!` returns the first item or raises if there isn't a first item.
+- `index_by` converts an enum into a list of maps indexed by the given function.
 - `into!` is like `Enum.into` but allows `nil` as its first argument.
 - `is_map_or_keyword` returns true if the value is a map or a keyword list (unfortunately cannot be used as a guard).